foundriesio/docs/source/zephyr/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Windows versions supporting the Windows Subsystem for Linux have
 experimental support.
+For this to work, you will need 64 bit Windows
+10 Anniversary Update or later.

-These instructions will let you build binaries;
+These instructions should let you build binaries; however, flashing
-however, flashing support is not yet documented.
+support is not yet documented.

 #.
 Install the `Windows Subsystem for Linux`_, then open a Bash
    window to enter commands.